cake-lab/HybridDepth/README.md

 ### Evaluation

 First setup the configuration file `config.yaml` in the `configs` directory.
 We already provide the configuration files for the three datasets in the `configs` directory.
-In the configuration file, you can specify the path to the dataloader, the path to the model, and other hyperparameters. here is an example of the configuration file:
+In the configuration file, you can specify the path to the dataloader, the path to the model, and other hyperparameters.
+Here is an example of the configuration file:

 ```yaml
 data: